Reading Food Labels to Lose 100 Pounds Part 2

 So let’s see what I can share with you!

 If you're new here, and you don’t know where to start on your journey?
-I lost 120 lbs and I have kept it off for almost 7 years.
-Check out the following podcast episodes to get you started.
+I lost 120 lbs and I have kept it off for almost 8 years.
+Check out the following posts to get you started.

-And while you're here ya should definitely grab guide to get started balancing those hormones, the pre work no one talks about to starting macros.
+And while you're here ya should definitely grab guide to get started creating some basic habits, the pre work no one talks about to creating a Simply Healthy Lifestyle.

 Reading Food Labels: Fats